-The number of schoolchildren that visited our education centres, last year
+The number of education centres we run, visited by thousands of school children

-Each year we review 15,000+
+Each year we review planning applications

-planning applications

 How to get in touch

 You can get in touch with us at membership@bbowt.org.uk or by calling 01865 788300 during office hours.
 Write to: Membership, BBOWT, 1 Armstrong Road, Oxford OX4 4XT.

 Join us on social media